ochorocho/whitewall/README.md

 **Additional configuration:**

 * Tracker colors: Give each Tracker a color to display it on the wall
-* Graph: Add a line to the graph to idicate a max. hours limit

 **Found a Bug or a way to improve the code?**